ma1581/chatFiles/README.md

 # CHAT WITH FILES
 This is still in development and has certain parts which is not detailed in the Readme File.

-`Note: The Known Bugs in the system are listed below`
+`Note: The Known Bugs in the system are listed below and also include too many irrelevant component which will be optimised in subsequent commits`
 # Configuration & Usage:

 Before you can use this project, you need remember this repository and configuration is strictly only for Linux System.
 Follow these steps to get started: